valeriamazitova/simple_bash_utils/README.md

 Same thing as for grep command in the src/grep directory.

-P.S. every thing on this project is implemented on macOS Big Sur 11.6.6 intel core i5.
+P.S. this project is implemented on macOS Big Sur 11.6.6 intel core i5.
 Test results may differ with the accordance to the macOS version.